No one party comes close to a majority; established parties suffer setbacks

 But another voter at the same polling station said politicians have been doing the right thing.

 “We don’t have an alternative,” he said, saying he backed “whichever party actually understands that and wants to deal with it and wants to take these hard measures.”

 He also did not give his name.

 The country’s national debt threatened to force it to drop Europe’s common currency, the euro, prompting the European Central Bank and other lenders to swoop in with emergency funding last year.
 In exchange, they demanded that the government slash spending brutally.

-Austerity measures already enacted have led to cuts in jobs, wages, pensions and benefits, and have negatively affected many people, especially pensioners and those who get state assistance.
+The austerity measures have already led to cuts in jobs, wages, pensions and benefits and have badly affected many people, especially pensioners and those needing state help.

-Greece pushed through a huge debt swap in March to save it from disorderly default and clear the way for it to receive a second bailout from the European Union, the European Central Bank and the International Monetary Fund, worth €130 billion ($171.5 billion).
+Greece pushed through a huge debt swap in March to save it from disorderly default and clear the way to receive its second bailout from the European Union, the European Central Bank and the International Monetary Fund, worth €130 billion ($171.5 billion).

-But the outcome of Sunday’s vote raises fresh questions as to whether Greece will stick with the painful path of austerity.
+But the outcome of Sunday’s vote will be closely watched to see if Greece is able to stick with the painful path of austerity.